The Amplituhedron BCFW Triangulation: Surjectivity

 \section{Surjectivity}

 In this section we prove the surjectivity, hence showing that the images of the BCFW cells triangulate the amplituhedron.
-We first prove the following two propositions which concern the amplituhedron map on $\SA$ and away from $\SA$.
+We first prove the following lemma and two propositions.
+The lemma allows extending the amplituhedron map's domain to a small neighborhood of the nonnegative Grassmannian, while the propositions concern the amplituhedron map on $\SA$ and away from $\SA$. {\begin{lemma} The amplituhedron map can be extended, via the same formula to a smooth submersion